Shots fired on Amtrak train in Arizona; 1 in custody

 Courtney later tweeted a photo of nearly two dozen officers including two embracing.

 Dramatic video on social media taken from a camera at the Southern Arizona Transportation Museum shows some of the shooting.

-Multiple shots can be heard from inside a train before an officer with a dog enters the car.
-More shots are heard and that same officer is seen fleeing with the dog in tow.
+Multiple shots can be heard from inside a train before a man, who appears to be a security officer with a dog, boards in the middle of the second-to-last car through an open door.
+Two bystanders back away and then run past a baggage cart, joining four others as they usher each other into the last car and the door slides shut.

+One shot is heard and the security officer, holding a gun, backs off the train with the dog still on the leash.
+He runs behind a structure on the train platform as a man appears at the passenger car door, fires three shots toward the fleeing man and dog, and disappears back inside.

 Tucson, home to the University of Arizona, is 113 miles (182 kilometers) south of Phoenix.